rnb3ds/docs-site/docs/en/env/guides/variable-expansion.md

 ### `${VAR:-default}` - Use Default Value

 The most common default value syntax.
-When the variable does not exist, the default value is used; when the variable exists (even if empty), the original value is used:
+Uses the default value when the variable doesn't exist; uses the original value when the variable exists (even if empty):

 ```bash
 # HOST is defined, use its value